 When you first get there you might be a little confused.
 There’s something that looks to be a dirt road carpark and yes, you can park your car there.

-From the carpark hike up along the stream for about twenty to thirty minutes through rocky, forest-like landscape until you hear the roar of the thumping water from above.
+From the carpark, hike up along the stream for about 20-30 minutes through rocky, forest-like landscape until you hear the roar of the thumping water from above.
 Note that while walking along the stream you are in the Northern Territory, so be wary of crocs and be very careful when you have to cross over the water.

 Robin Falls is definitely one of my favourite waterfalls in the Northern Territory.
 If you like adventurous hikes through forests, swimming in tropical waterfalls and catching a couple of fish, you’ll love it here!